 - Passive income means lots of free time!
 All the relaxing and rest you’d rather do?
 Passive income enables it!
 Passive income doesn’t require too much recurring work to be put in.
 If you’re not working to generate this extra money, you’re obviously freeing up time for yourself while earning a decent amount.
-You might even be involved in a tiring full day job and still be earning less than you can with right passive income sources.
+You might even be involved in a tiring full day job and still be earning less than you can with right passive income sources in India.
 There are many people out there who work tirelessly day and night to make both ends meet, and are able to spend neither time nor money on things they or their families enjoy.

 - Passive income gives you stability and security.
 No job ever comes with a never ending 100% warranty card!
 The future is always uncertain and your business, your company, or whatever it is that you’re involved in might suddenly shut down or face huge debts.
 Passive income has a huge role to play here.
 It can act as your contingency plan in unfortunate events.
 Your passive income would come to your rescue, and you’ll always have the safety net to make ends meet.

 - Passive income helps make life stress free.
 At some point or the other, many don’t have a job that pays well, or sometimes they don’t even pay on time.
 If you are involved in such an atmosphere, more often than not, you’re tensed about your next paycheque.
 Needless to say, this can be frustrating.
 It can take a toll on your personal life and even health.
 If you’re generating passive income, budgets are easier to manage, and life isn’t a never ending countdown to the end of the month.
 You’ll always have money!

 - Passive income is your stepping stone to financial freedom and flexibility.
 With income levels sustaining you well, they open up the possibility of letting you pursue what you want, and plan for short term happiness without causing a dent in long term plans and stability!